-Given the overall concentration of auto, transit, pedestrian and bicycle traffic along Ocean Avenue and Geneva Avenue, the area has a range of opportunities and constraints.
-For all modes, the need for network connectivity between neighborhoods, key destinations such as CCSF, the Balboa Park BART Station, and local businesses is evident.
-Using community input to this document, the Reservoir development process, and the City College facilities master plan, the following TDM measures can complement the many mobility improvements in the area and help address ongoing needs.
-Taken together, this framework provides a roadmap to better manage all of our transportation investments, understand the trade-offs, and create a more accessible and livable community.
+Overall, auto, transit, pedestrian and bicycle traffic is heavily concentrated along Ocean Avenue, the main artery of the area, and there are a number of opportunities and constraints.
+For all modes, the need for network connectivity between neighborhoods and access to key destinations such as CCSF, the Balboa Park BART Station, and local residences and businesses is evident.
+Using the understanding of the existing conditions presented in this report and ongoing community engagement, the following TDM measures for each of the subareas provide a roadmap of how the Balboa Area can manage their transportation investments, understand the tradeoffs, and create a more accessible, healthier, and livable community.